SKindij/udemy-JS-React-Redux-course/REACT/README.md

 ## Deployment
 `npm run build` creates a build directory with a production build of your app.

+Delete the ESLint cache to ensure that any cached configurations are cleared.\
+You can do this by running the following command in your project's root directory:\
+``rm -rf node_modules/.cache/eslint-loader``

 If you’re using **Apache HTTP Server**, you need to create a .htaccess file in the public folder that looks like this:
 ```
     Options -MultiViews